How do I learn more specifics about the program?

 You do not need to bring resumes or cover letters to the Mentor Fair.
 The evening is designed for you to establish initial relationships and determine which mentors are best suited to your career interests and will aid in your professional development.

 How should I prepare for the Mentor Fair?

 For more information about the mentors, check out the Mentor List.

 If you are not familiar with a company, research the company online.
 Come prepared with questions for each mentor with whom you intend to speak to help you determine which ones you want to put on your Mentor Selection Form.
-Not all the mentors will be able to attend the Mentor Fair so be sure to read their bio information online before turning in your Mentor Selection Form.
+Not all the mentors will be able to attend the Mentor Fair so be sure to read their profile information online before turning in your Mentor Selection Form.

 Do I need to RSVP for the Mentor Fair?